 The internet is full of trojan-type programs.
 Some examples are Varenyky, GozNym, and Extenbro.
 Some are powerful tools, others not, however, in most cases, cyber criminals use them to steal sensitive information, infect computers with other high-risk malware (such as ransomware), and so on.
 There is always a possibility that a trojans such as Kryptik might cause serious and irreversible damage.

 How to avoid installation of malware?

-If some received email is irrelevant, sent from unknown address and contains attachment, then we recommend to keep the attached file unopened.
+If a received email is irrelevant, sent from unknown address and contains attachment, leave the attached file unopened.
 All programs should be downloaded using direct download links and official websites.
-We do not recommend to use any third party downloaders or any other channels that we mentioned in the paragraph above.
-Installed software has to be updated through tools or implemented functions that are designed (provided) by official software developers.
-Same applies to activation of paid software.
-Note, it is not legal to use 'cracked' software or 'crack' it with third party tools.
-We also recommend to have a reputable anti-virus or anti-spyware software installed and perform system scans periodically.
+Do not use third party downloaders or other channels mentioned above.
+Installed software must be updated through tools or implemented functions that are designed and provided by official software developers.
+The same applies to activation of paid software.
+It is illegal to use 'cracked' software or to 'crack' it with third party tools.
+Have reputable anti-virus or anti-spyware software installed and perform system scans regularly.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.